gem/oq-python-deb/README.md

   * cd oq-python3.5-3.5.3
   * remove all patches with `quilt pop -a` command
   * rename `debian` folder to `debian.orig`
-  * clone `oq-python-deb` repository to debian folder with command `git clone https://github.com/gem/oq-python-deb.git debian`
+  * clone `oq-python-deb` repository to debian folder with command
+    `git clone https://github.com/gem/oq-python-deb.git debian`
   * apply all new patches with `quilt push -a` command
-  * if you want to build binaries quickly use: \ `export DEB_BUILD_OPTIONS="noopt notest nocheck nobench parallel=16" ; dpkg-buildpackage -rfakeroot -us -uc`
+  * if you want to build binaries quickly use::q `export DEB_BUILD_OPTIONS="noopt notest nocheck nobench parallel=16" ; dpkg-buildpackage -rfakeroot -us -uc`
   * if you want to build binaries use:
     `export DEB_BUILD_OPTIONS="parallel=16" ; dpkg-buildpackage -rfakeroot -us -uc`
   * if you want to build sources to be uploaded: